 The waiter, making no effort in holding his laughter, shook his head.

 Wouldn't that be uncomfortable?
 Your date doesn't like wine and can't eat lobster either.
 Why didn't you ask about their preferences before you went out?
 You had the information at your fingertips and chose to go with your assumptions.
 Now you have to leave the place, losing time and money, and what would you do with that bottle of wine?
 Take it with you?
 It might be too embarrassing.
 Now it might be too late to go dine somewhere else.

 No, it's not changing your date!
-Continuing with this story, It would be more like walking out of that fancy restaurant and going on a plan B: the movies, a drive through burger place, whatevever you understand is most valued by them and will get the job done: getting to know eachother better.
-And don't get me wrong, a plan B isn't less than a plan A, it's totally the oppposite.
+Continuing with this story, It would be more like walking out of that fancy restaurant and going to a plan B: the movies, a drive-through burger place, whatever you understand is most valued by them and will get the job done: getting to know each other better.
+And don't get me wrong, a plan B isn't less than a plan A, it's totally the opposite.
 Back to reality, a pivot is when entrepreneurs stick to their mission, simply with a change in their strategy.
-As we see it, if you change your mission, you're not pivoting, you're building a new business.
+As we see it, if you change your mission, you're not pivoting, you're building a new business with validated learning.

 Skipping steps does not necessarily mean you'll build your product faster.
 In fact, it will almost certainly delay it.
 Since innovation is the process of executing validations, as we said earlier, you should always understand your assumptions and eliminate any biases.
+You can start developing the first version of your new product with enough features that will allow you to test your idea.
 When it comes to innovation, it's not about building fast, it's about learning fast to build smarter.

-For more information on how to build an MVP, check out this article.
+For more information on MVP development, check out this article.
 If you have an idea that you want to make a reality, contact us if you want us to help you.